 An individual who is alleged to be the victim of conduct that could constitute sexual harassment.16

 Verbal statements or non-verbal actions which a reasonable person would understand to mean a voluntary agreement to engage in sexual activity.
-Someone who is incapacitated cannot consent.
+To give consent, a person must be awake, of legal age, and have the capacity to rationally and reasonably understand the nature of their actions.
+Individuals who are physically or mentally incapacitated cannot give consent.
+Consumption of alcohol and other drugs may cause incapacitation.
 Past consent does not imply future consent.
 Silence or an absence of resistance does not imply consent.
 Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with another.
 Consent can be withdrawn at any time.
-Coercion, force, or threat of either invalidates consent.17
+Coercion, force, restraint, or threat of either invalidates consent.17

 Consent to sexual activity can be communicated in a variety of ways, but one should presume that consent has not been given in the absence of clear, positive agreement.
 While verbal consent is not an absolute requirement for consensual sexual activity, verbal communication prior to engaging in sex helps to clarify consent.
 Communicating verbally before engaging in sexual activity is imperative.
 Talking about your own and your partner’s sexual desires, needs, and limitations provide a basis for a positive experience.
 Consent must be clear and unambiguous for each participant at every stage of a sexual encounter.
 The absence of “no” should not be understood to mean there is consent.
 A prior relationship does not indicate consent to future activity.

 A response to sexual harassment or other sexual misconduct that is clearly unreasonable in light of the known circumstances.18